 When paramotor flight suits are designed, the manufacturer will also take into account that the pilot will need to run for take-off while wearing it.
 I’ve tried some of the alternatives, and they are much tighter around the legs and have no freedom of movement, which makes this difficult.

 Look at flight suits by well known paramotor manufacturers like Parajet and Ozone, as these will be the best well tested flight suits.
 Take a look at what Ozone has to offer here on Amazon.

 When you get into paramotoring you’ll see so many little gadgets and paramotor accessories that are on offer, but all you really need to get started are the things listed above.

 Of course you’ll eventually need tools, and when you start flying you’ll need the obligatory torque wrench that’s often overlooked (SEE HERE TO FIND OUT WHY), but most paramotor accessories are just gimmicks that will never leave your kit bag after their first use.

 There are a few things that you can buy to help you out in the field or in the air, all listed HERE in my tips and tricks post.

 And there’s also a few things you can add to your paramotor to make it safer, like flotation devices etc, but these items won’t really appeal to beginners, and they will be covered in a separate post.

-Thanks for checking out this post, if you're just starting out then check out my best selling information packed book HERE.
+Thanks for checking out this post, if you’re just starting out then check out my best selling information packed paramotor pilot’s book of knowledge HERE.